The Pharos Lighthouse at Alexandria

 Aqueducts

 From around 6m above the Lighthouse plaza (~12m AMSL), the 16 massive arches of the viaduct led to a high embankment and on down at a modest gradient all the way to Alexandria.
 Nowadays, viaducts are sometimes built to carry trains or traffic but in ancient times a viaduct of this type was exclusively built to carry water.
-Ipso facto, since the viaduct clearly led down and away from the lighthouse, then the lighthouse itself must surely have produced water.
+Ipso facto, since the viaduct clearly led down and away from the lighthouse, then logically the lighthouse must surely have produced fresh water.

 4. The Viaduct's location and detail